AjeetAthwal/library-webpage/README.md

 - https://ajeetathwal.github.io/library-webpage/

-To do:
+Improvements to make in the future:

 - Redo UI
   - change edit icon to a toggle icon with animation
-  - format form (css grid ?)
+  - Cleaner form
-- Add a backend?
+- Add a backend server?
   - Give choice between local and server storage
   - Have first screen be an overlay between the two options
-  - look into firebase (or node if i have covered it)
+  - look into firebase (or node if i have covered it when i revisit this)